codecember/2017-problems/README.md

-## Codecember 2017 Problem Solutions
+# Codecember 2017 Problems, Solutions, Data Sets

 All solutions listed here are created by the problem creators (unless specified in the file itself).